johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 - [CVE-2025-47182](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2025-47182)
 - [CVE-2025-47964](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2025-47964)

+## June 30, 2025

+Microsoft is aware of the recent exploits existing in the wild.
+We are actively working on releasing a security fix.

 ## June 20, 2025

 Microsoft has released the latest **Microsoft Edge Stable Channel (Version 137.0.3296.93)** which incorporates the latest Security Updates of the Chromium project.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).